 A website builder needs to have a good app selection if you’re planning to create a business website.
 These apps can help turn your website from a boring, bland text fest into an all-singing, all-dancing, clickable extravaganza.

 Contact forms, appointment or reservation booking, coupon codes, gift cards, chat bots and more can all be added to your site – as long as you pick the right website builder.

-You might have spent years building up your brand’s name and logo recognition – and the last thing you want is to have a website covered with someone else’s branding.
+If you've spent years building up your brand’s name and logo recognition, the last thing you want is to have a website covered with someone else’s branding.
 Or, even worse – someone else’s adverts.

 Most website builders will remove adverts when you sign up to a paid-for package, but not all of them will remove their own branding from your site.
 Make sure the website builder you choose will keep your branding front and center – not someone else’s.

 How Much Does a Website Builder for Small Business Cost?

 When building a website for your small business, you should expect to pay somewhere between $20-40 per month.

 Of course, the price you pay will depend on the features you need from your website.

 For example, if you're looking to make a fairly straightforward site with a contact or booking form, testimonials, and some online marketing tools, you could certainly use Wix's $17 per month Unlimited plan.

 The unlimited plan will give you all the features you need to run a small business website.
 For example, you'll get unlimited bandwidth — meaning that there are no restrictions on the amount of people that can visit your site every month.
 Plus, you'll get 10GB of storage for videos, photos, or other content you want to upload.